-Mexican Hat, a census designated place, population 88 (2000), gets its name from Mexican Hat Rock at the edge of town.
-A photo of the rock is in the gallery Moki Dugway is in scenic southeastern Utah on Utah state highway 261 on the Trail of the Ancients, 24 miles northeast of the Utah and Arizona border on US163, and 12.5 miles north of Mexican Hat, Utah.
-Moki Dugway drops over 1,100' (335+ m) off the edge of Cedar Mesa Escarpment on graded switchbacks into the Valley of the Gods.
-If not recently graded, washboard sections of the road may make it easier to descend the switchbacks rather than climbing them.
-It was so rough on my last trip that I would have turned around, if I could have, and come down it from the north a day or two later in the trip.
+Moki Dugway is in scenic southeastern Utah on Utah state highway 261 on the Trail of the Ancients, 24 miles northeast of the Utah and Arizona border on US163, and 12.5 miles north of Mexican Hat, Utah.
+Moki Dugway drops 1,200' (365+ m) off the edge of Cedar Mesa Escarpment on graded 11% switchbacks into the Valley of the Gods.
+Muley Point, the point at the far end of the escarpment in the photo above, offers outstanding views across the incised meanders of the San Juan into Monument Valley on the horizon.
+If not recently graded, washboard sections of Moki Dugway will make it easier to descend the switchbacks from the north rather than climbing them from the south.
+It was so rough on my last trip that I would have turned around, if I could have, and come down the switchbacks from the north a day or two later in the trip.

-The term moki (also mokee) is deried from the Spanish word, moqui, a general term used by explorers in this region to describe Pueblo Indians they encounterd as well as the vanished Ancestral Puebloan culture.
-Dugway is a term used to describe a roadway carved from a hillside.
+The term moki (also mokee) is derived from the Spanish word, moqui, a general term used by explorers in this region to describe the Pueblo Indians they encountered as well as the vanished Ancestral Puebloan culture.

 From the USGS: